 How to Find Clients for Forex

 Attracting forex clients to your firm can be challenging.
-Both new and experienced brokers wonder how to find more clients who are willing to trust them with their investments.
+Both new and experienced brokers wonder how to find more forex clients who are willing to trust them with their investments.

 Myfxbook also allows you to create posts and share other information with people who visit your profile.
 Because of that sharing ability, these sites are a form of social media specifically for those interested in forex.

 If your performance shows enough profit, other traders who use these sites will contact you for help managing their investments even if you don’t post your trading stats anywhere else.

-Daily market analysis
+Write a recurring market analysis

 Writing and sharing a forex market analysis doesn’t need to be too time consuming.

 It will also provide you, and your audience, with an overview of your target market and help you make your own trading plans for the week.